tarun-bisht/Scripts/README.md

 <li>This Script can check for Prime Numbers and find Prime Numbers between a Range given.</li>
 </ul>
 ## [Word Meaning Extractor](https://github.com/tarun-bisht/Scripts/tree/master/word-meaning%20extractor")
 This Script was made for extracting words and meaning from a text file taken from a dictionary.
-I used these words and meanings in a game which I was making.It extracts words and meanings in two different files.
+I used these words and meanings in a game which I was making.It extracts words and meanings in two different files